awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-import-or-generate-private-key-and-certificate.md

 + If you already have a private key and corresponding certificate, you can [import the private key into an HSM](#ssl-offload-import-private-key)\.

 Regardless of which method you choose, you then export a *fake PEM private key* from the HSM and save it to a file\.
 This file doesn't contain the actual private key\.
 It contains a reference to the private key that is stored on the HSM\.
-Your web server uses the fake PEM private key file and the AWS CloudHSM software library for OpenSSL to offload SSL/TLS processing to an HSM\.
+Your web server uses the fake PEM private key file and the AWS CloudHSM dynamic engine for OpenSSL to offload SSL/TLS processing to an HSM\.

 ## Generate a Private Key and Certificate<a name="ssl-offload-generate-private-key-and-certificate"></a>